nautsio/workshop-docker-consul/part4-extras.md

 !SLIDE
-# 5
-A/B testing
+# A/B testing

 !SUB
-Add new version of app to load-balancer (helloworldp-python:1.1)
+Simulate A/B test by adding both non-db and redis versions of the helloworld app to the same loadbalancer

 !SUB
-Extra excercise: weighted load-balancing
+Introduce weighted load-balancing

 !SLIDE
-# 6/extra excercise
+# Feature toggles

+!SUB
+Conditionally expose functionality using feature toggles

-Feature toggles using Consul's K/V store
+Use Consul's K/V store to enable/disable features